This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 P: CYB 703.

-Provides an in-depth study of modern cryptography.
-Topics include public key and private key cryptography, types of attacks, cryptanalysis, perfect secrecy, hashing, digital signatures, virtual private networks, and quantum key cryptography.
-Topics from number theory and discrete probability necessary for understanding current cryptosystems and their security will be covered.
+An in-depth study of modern cryptography.
+Topics include public key and private key cryptography, identity-base cryptography, types of attacks, key management, perfect secrecy, hashing, digital signatures, virtual private networks, and quantum key cryptography.
+Topics from number theory and discrete probability and statistics necessary for understanding current cryptosystems and their security will be covered.

 P: CYB 710.